 Table 4-8 presents a summary of crashes by severity.
-As indicated in the table, there were two fatal collisions along Roy Rogers Road during the six-year period included in the data.
-One of these crashes occurred just north of Scholls-Sherwood Road an involved a head-on collision.
-The other occurred just south of Scholls-Sherwood Road and involved a side-swipe collision.
+As indicated in the table, there were three fatal collisions along Roy Rogers Road during the six-year period included in the data.
+One of these crashes occurred near Bull Mountain Road and involved a head-on collision.
+Another occurred just north of Scholls-Sherwood Road and also involved a head-on collision.
+The third occurred just south of Scholls-Sherwood Road and involved a side-swipe collision.
+Crashes along Highway 99W were roughly split between those involving injuries and those resulting only in property damage (259 versus 227, respectively).